 How did they make it work?
 The main reason for the success of these foreign brands is that they understood how the Chinese market works.
 They have a strong presence on Chinese social media and adapted their menu to Chinese tastes.
-In Starbucks for example, you will find a Macha Tea Frappucino.
+In Starbucks for example, you will find a Macha Tea Frappuccino.
 They also have a social media account on Sina Weibo, one of the most important social media platforms in China with more than 222 million active users.
-The brand is actually named “Papa Star” (xing ba ba -星爸爸) by their 127,000 WeiBo followers.
+The brand is actually named “Papa Star” (xing ba ba -星爸爸) by their 127,000 Weibo followers.
 As you can see from the image below they try to engage their followers by asking them questions.
 “Do you prefer strawberry?
 Lime?
 Chocolate?
 Comment below the frappuccino you like !”

-Other brands, mainly from South Korea, have made their entrance in the coffee shop market in China.
-The main players are Cafe Bene, Maan Coffee and Tous Les Jours which have a different environment in comparison to other foreign brands.
-South Korea is intriguing for Chinese people.
+Other brands, mainly from South Korea, have made their entrance into the coffee shop market in China.
+The main players are Cafe Bene, Maan Coffee, and Tous Les Jours which have a different environment in comparison to other foreign brands.
+South Korea is intriguing to Chinese people.
 Korean pop music and Korean dramas are widely popular in China.
-Visiting a Korean coffee shop is like visiting the same places as their favourite actors.
+Visiting a Korean coffee shop is like visiting the same places as their favorite actors.

 From all of this information, we can see that China may be one of the most promising markets for international coffee shop chains.
-The improved standard of living as well as the presence of Chinese millennials who are more seeking for adventure, freedom and untypical experiences, will help China to grow as one of the top coffee shop markets in the next 10 years.
+The improved standard of living as well as the presence of Chinese millennials who are seeking adventure, freedom, and untypical experiences, will help China to grow as one of the top coffee shop markets in the next 10 years.

 If you are looking for a Digital Marketing specialist, don’t hesitate to contact us …